gklyne/notes/disposals.md

 ### Others

 - At home in the universe, Stuart Kauffman.
-(A great read about self organising systems, from molecular to societal levels)
+(A great read about self organising systems, from molecular to societal levels) *Request: David O*